scipy/scipy/doc/source/tutorial/stats/rv_infrastructure.md

 The old infrastructure's `rvs` method has been replaced with `sample`, but there are a two differences that should be noted when either 1) control of the random state is required or 2) arrays are used for shape, location, or scale parameters.

-First, `random_state` is replaced by `rng` per [SPEC 7](https://scientific-python.org/specs/spec-0007/).
+First, argument `random_state` is replaced by `rng` per [SPEC 7](https://scientific-python.org/specs/spec-0007/).
 A pattern to control the random state in the past has been to use `numpy.random.seed` or to pass integer seeds to the `random_state` argument.
 The integer seeds were converted to instances of `numpy.random.RandomState`, so behavior for a given integer seed would be identical in these two cases:

 ```{code-cell} ipython3
 import numpy as np